velomovies/web-design/README.md

 ## Principles
 The principles I used where:

 06. **One primary action per screen**

 There is always one primary thing you can do in each state.
   - Show photos at the home screen
   - Filter the photos
   - Close the photo when opened

 11. **Strong visual hierarchies work best**

 A hierarchy is one of the most important things in design.
 In every design you have to check this.

 14. **Progressive disclosure**

 The app uses a little `progressive disclosure`.
 In the filter you can choose different filter types.
 You can see the filters as next step but it is not already on one page.

 15. **A crucial moment: the zero state**

+The app uses a `zero state`.
+If the user sees the page for the first time it will show the user the filter options when scrolled far down.

 ## Features